 But how do the S-styles differ?
 What difference does the placement of the DiSC dot really make?

-The solid S or the high S
+The solid S or the high S style

-If you just look at the three images on this page, you’ll see the the strong S personality prioritizes SUPPORT.
+Strong S personality prioritizes SUPPORT.
 They tend to be great listeners, offering a friendly and open ear.
 Even though they can be accommodating to other styles, they prefer that you be sincere and dependable.

-If you work or live with a strong S, you might wish they were open with their own opinions, less passive in their conflicts with you, and put on a more self-confident countenance.
-They can be overly cautious but others might appreciate their focus on providing a predictable and orderly environment.
+If you work or live with a strong S, you might wish they were more open with their own opinions, less passive in their conflicts with you, and put on a more self-confident countenance.
+They can be overly cautious, but others might appreciate their focus on providing a predictable and orderly environment.

 When things aren’t going well for you, the S friend can be a comfort.
 When you’re looking for thrills and want someone to go on adventures with you, another friend might be a better choice.